MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/create-new-submission.md

 ### Privacy policy requirements

-You must indicate whether your extension accesses, collects, or transmits any personal information.
-If you answer Yes, a privacy policy URL is required.
+In this section, you must indicate whether your extension accesses, collects, or transmits any personal information.
+If you answer **Yes**, a privacy policy URL is required.
 Otherwise, it is optional (though if we determine that your extension requires a privacy policy, and you have not provided one, your submission may fail certification).

 ### Privacy policy URL

-You are responsible for ensuring your extension complies with privacy laws and regulations, and for providing a valid privacy policy URL here if required.
+You are responsible for ensuring your extension complies with privacy laws and regulations, and for providing a valid privacy policy URL here, if required.
 You must provide a privacy policy URL if any personal information is being accessed, transmitted, or collected by your extension.
-To help you determine if your extension requires a privacy policy, review the [Microsoft Edge Developer Agreement] and the Microsoft Edge Addons Store Developer Policies.
+To help you determine if your extension requires a privacy policy, review the [Microsoft Edge Developer Agreement] and the [Microsoft Edge Addons Store Developer Policies].

 ### Website URL